-Representatives from Adult & Emergency Services, Child & Family Services, Intellectual/ Developmental Disability Services and Residential Services.

-Starting its second year, the PI Team has expanded its membership to include staff from various SPBHS services and will continue to strive to include broad representation, and ideally, the representation of persons served and/or family members of persons served.
+Representatives from Adult & Emergency Services, Child & Family Services, Intellectual/ Developmental Disability Services, Residential Services, Administrative Services and Quality Assurance.
+The PI Team strives to include broad representation, and ideally, the representation of persons served and/or family members of persons served.
 The members of the performance improvement team act as champions of performance improvement and work as liaisons between their functional teams and the performance improvement team.